jlumijarvi/mysql-replication-docker/README.md

 Export can be done also in the slave server.
 Follow the steps in [Master server firewall configuration](#master-server-firewall-configuration) to allow access from the slave to the master.

 Login to the slave server and export the master databases with mysqldump.
+Mysql client utils need to be installed.

 ```
+sudo apt install mysql-client-5.7
 mysqldump -h <master IP address> -u readonly -p --all-databases > dump.sql
 ```